Vanity Fair (novel): Rawdon Crawley

-Rawdon, the younger of the two Crawley sons, is an empty-headed cavalry officer who is his wealthy aunt's favourite until he marries Becky Sharp, who is of a far lower class.
-He permanently alienates his aunt, who leaves her estate to Rawdon's elder brother Sir Pitt instead.
-Sir Pitt has by this time inherited their father's estate, leaving Rawdon destitute.
+Rawdon, the younger of the two Crawley sons, is an empty-headed cavalry officer who is his wealthy aunt's favourite until he marries Becky Sharp, daughter of an opera dancer and painter; permanently alienating his aunt.
+She leaves her estate to Rawdon's elder brother Sir Pitt instead.
+Sir Pitt has also inherited their father's estate, leaving Rawdon destitute.

 The well-meaning Rawdon does have a few talents in life, most of them having to do with gambling and duelling.
 He is very good at cards and billiards, and although he does not always win he is able to earn cash by betting against less talented gamblers.
 He is heavily indebted throughout most of the book, not so much for his own expenses as for Becky's.
 Not particularly talented as a military officer, he is content to let Becky manage his career.
+He is sincere and dotes on his son, whom Becky hates.

-Although Rawdon knows Becky is attractive to men, he believes her reputation is spotless even though she is widely suspected of romantic intrigue with General Tufto and other powerful men.
+Although Rawdon knows Becky is attractive to men, he believes she's just flirtatious, even though she is widely suspected of romantic intrigues.
 Nobody dares to suggest otherwise to Rawdon because of his temper and his reputation for duelling.
 Yet other people, particularly the Marquis of Steyne, find it impossible to believe that Crawley is unaware of Becky's tricks.
-Steyne in particular believes Rawdon is fully aware Becky is prostituting herself, and believes Rawdon is going along with the charade in the hope of financial gain.
+Steyne in particular believes Rawdon is fully aware that Becky is prostituting herself, and believes Rawdon is going along with the charade in the hope of financial gain.

-After Rawdon finds out the truth and leaves Becky for an assignment overseas, he leaves his son to be brought up by his brother Sir Pitt and his wife Lady Jane.
-While overseas, Rawdon dies of yellow fever.
+After Rawdon finds out the truth, beats up the Marquise of Steyne and issues him a challenge, Steyne avoids the duel and solves the problem by getting him an assignment on a fever-ridden island.
+His son is brought up by his brother Sir Pitt and his wife Lady Jane.
+Rawdon dies of yellow fever.

 Pitt Crawley

 Rawdon Crawley's elder brother inherits the Crawley estate from his father, the boorish and vulgar Sir Pitt, and also inherits the estate of his wealthy aunt, Miss Crawley, after she disinherits Rawdon.
-Pitt is very religious and has political aspirations, although not many people appreciate his intelligence or wisdom because there's not much there to appreciate.
+Pitt is hypocritically religious and has political aspirations.

-Somewhat pedantic and conservative, Pitt does nothing to help Rawdon or Becky even when they fall on hard times.
+Pedantic and conservative, Pitt does nothing to help Rawdon or Becky even when they fall on hard times.
 This is chiefly due to the influence of his wife, Lady Jane, who dislikes Becky because of her callous treatment of her son, and also because Becky repaid Lady Jane's earlier kindness by patronising her and flirting with Sir Pitt.